kermitdafrog8/tde-slackbuilds/README.md

 [3] The Misc directory contains SlackBuilds for software that might already be installed from other sources.
 Please check because any misc builds selected here could overwrite them.

-[4] The README for a native build for Raspberry Pi3 [[README-Raspberry-Pi3.md](./README-Raspberry-Pi3.md)] is now rather dated and cross compiling is a better option.
+[4] The README for a native build for Raspberry Pi3 [[README-Raspberry-Pi3.md](./README-Raspberry-Pi3.md)] is now out-of-date and cross compiling is a better option.

 [5] Building the kalzium equation solver needs ocaml and facile installed.
 They will be built, packaged, and installed during the tdeedu build if the source archives are pre-downloaded to the 'src' directory.
 https://github.com/ocaml/ocaml/archive/4.05.0.tar.gz